LoginRadius/engineering-portal/content/blog/COMPLETE GIT (VERSION CONTROL SYSTEM)/index.md

 - Forking angular/angular...
 ```

 Start functioning.
 You should create a new PR after this (`$gh pr create`)!
-It’s sort of awesome that all of that element is now available in the terminal!😍
+It’s sort of remarkable that all of that element is now available in the terminal!😍

 ****Gist 🐱‍🚀****